 - Exposure to hazardous chemicals and toxic materials such as mold and lead paint

-If you have been injured on someone else’s property in Athens but are not sure if it could be a result of negligence, contact an Athens premises liability lawyer at R. Alan Cleveland, LLC to discuss your situation.
+If you have been injured on someone’s property in Athens but are not sure if it could be a result of someone’s negligence, contact an Athens premises liability lawyer at R. Alan Cleveland, LLC to discuss your situation.

 What Types of Injuries Are Commonly Caused by Premises Liability Accidents?